What is React?

 When our application starts, React takes a tree of components and builds a JavaScript data structure called the virtual DOM (Document Object Model).
 This virtual DOM is different from the actual DOM in the browser.
 It’s a lightweight, in-memory representation of our component tree.

-When the state or the data of a component changes, React updates the corresponding node in the virtual DOM to reflect the new state.
+When a component’s state or data changes, React updates the corresponding node in the virtual DOM to reflect the new state.
 Then, it compares the current version of the virtual DOM with the previous version to identify the nodes that should be updated.
 It’ll then update those nodes in the actual DOM.

 In browser-based apps, updating the DOM is done by a companion library called ReactDOM.
 In mobile apps, React Native uses native components to render the user interface.

-Since React is just a library and not a framework like Angular or Vue, we often need other tools for concerns such as routing, state management, internationalization, form validation, etc
+Since React is just a library and not a framework like Angular or Vue, we often need other tools for routing, state management, internationalization, form validation, etc.

 React text editors

-Most of the text editors available today provide syntax highlighting for JSX and useful snippets and helpers for ReactJS.
+Most text editors available today provide syntax highlighting for JSX and useful snippets and helpers for ReactJS.
 Here are some text editors that I suggest using:

-Sublime Text requires a paid license although it works in free mode, always showing a popup that might trouble you from time to time.
+Sublime Text requires a paid license, although it works in free mode.
+It always shows a popup that might trouble you from time to time.
 Also, you will need to install its package manager separately.
 You can find sublime Text packages and more information on how to install its package manager at https://packagecontrol.io/.
-Once the Sublime editor is installed, go to the installed directory, and you can open Sublime from the terminal by running subl in the directory that your are in and you will open the files of the current directory in Sublime.
+Once the Sublime editor is installed, go to the installed directory, and you can open Sublime from the terminal by running Subl in the directory that you are in.
+You will open the files of the current directory in Sublime.

 Atom is recent and free and was made by GitHub.
-It comes with a package manager included and there is no need to install it separately.
+It comes with a package manager included, and there is no need to install it separately.
 You just need to go to the settings and install the React package.
 It comes with syntax highlights, snippets, and so on.
 The only problem I’ve experienced using Atom on a MacOS X Yosemite is that the font quality looks poorer than that in Sublime Text.
-If you face it, you just need to uncheck the Use Hardware Acceleration option in Atom’s settings.
+If you face it, uncheck the Use Hardware Acceleration option in Atom’s settings.

-Brackets is also free and has a lot of great features such as live preview; for example, you can edit your code files and see the changes being applied in the browser.
+Brackets is also free and has many great features, such as live preview; for example, you can edit your code files and see the changes being applied in the browser.
 Brackets have a built-in extension manager, and you can install ReactJS JSX syntax highlighting as well.
-However, at the time of writing this book, some highlighting features were not working well.
+However, while writing this book, some highlighting features were not working well.

 All of these text editors are pretty good and have lots of features.
 Feel free to choose one if you don’t have a preferred text editor already.